Alcobaça Monastery Tombs: Portugal’s Most Romantic Gothic Masterpiece

 Interior of Alcobaca Church

-Alcobaca church is famous because of the monastery.
+Alcobaca is famous because of the monastery.
 It is a beautiful medieval structure, the facade has designs like icing on a cake, only they looked old and worn out.
 During 17th and 18th centuries the original Gothic facade was altered.
 Time for a new facelift I guess.
 The doorway and rose window exist from the time it was built.

-Interiors are even more impressive with many parts to tour.
-I just melted at the sight of gothic vaulted ceiling there.
+Interior is even more impressive with many parts to tour.
 I explored some important parts like the cloisters, seven dormitories, a library, and a huge kitchen.
 The kitchen is most noteworthy here.
 And the gigantic tiled chimney in center too is impressive.
 Some of the cloister rooms are open to public.

 There is a story of a thin door on one wall: the monks apparently had to fit and pass through in order to gain access to the dining room.
 Don’t miss to see it and assess yourself may be!

 Use of Alcobaca Monastery